 Our world has changed dramatically in the 36 years that have passed since the last substantial update to the regulations for most of ACL’s Older Americans Act Programs in 1988.
-The population of older adults has nearly doubled and has grown increasingly diverse.
-Older adults are living longer than ever before, and their expectations are different from those of earlier generations.
-Increased understanding of the impact of the social determinants of health is reshaping health care, as non-medical services that help people avoid hospitalization and institutional care – like those provided through OAA programs – are increasingly being incorporated into health care service delivery models.
+The population of older adults has nearly doubled, and older adults are living longer than ever before.
+Their expectations for aging are different from those of earlier generations.
+Increased understanding of the impact of the social determinants of health is reshaping health care, as non- medical services that help people avoid hospitalization and institutional care – like those provided through OAA programs – are increasingly being incorporated into health care service delivery models.
 In addition, the OAA has been amended by Congress seven times since 1988.

-One important thing has not changed: older adults overwhelmingly want to continue to live independently, in the community – and nearly 95 percent of them do, many with the support of ACL’s OAA programs.
+One important thing has not changed, however.
+Older adults overwhelmingly want to continue to live independently, in the community – and nearly 95 percent of them do, many with the support of ACL’s OAA programs.

-Updates are needed to align regulations to the current statute and reflect the needs of today’s older adults.
-The proposed rule addresses issues that have emerged since the last update and clarifies a number of requirements.
+The 2024 final rule aligns regulations to the current statute, addresses issues that have emerged since the last update and clarifies a number of requirements.
 It aims to better support the national aging network that delivers OAA services and improve program implementation, with the ultimate goal of ensuring that the nation's growing population of older adults can continue to receive the services and supports they need to live – and thrive – in their own homes and communities.

 - Clarifies requirements for state and area plans on aging and details requirements for coordination among tribal, state and local programs.